desaic/webgl/server/README.md

-1. To run
+To run
+>npm install
->node ui.js
+>node uiserver.js

 In a webbrowser go to localhost:9000